 Disconnecting in this way isolates your computer and minimizes the ransomware infection from spreading to other computers.

-Do not pay any ransom demanded by the cybercriminals carrying out the ransomware attack.
+Do not pay any ransom demanded by the cybercriminals carrying the ransomware attack.

 Like a real-life hostage situation, it is best not to negotiate with cybercriminals.
 Paying the ransom will not guarantee the return of your data — after all, these individuals have already manipulated your trust.

 Even businesses that are well-prepared on how to prevent ransomware can still fall prey to these data breaches.
-If you’re dealing with this type of malware, follow the ransomware removal steps below to recover.
+If you’re dealing with this malware, contact your I.T. solutions provider and follow the ransomware removal steps below to recover.

 Step 1: Disconnect from the internet